[collection] Thierry Fourcassier: when the myth of a collector begins to crack, a personal reflection on passion and its illusions

 They forced me to understand rather than accumulate.

-Today, I collect differently: with more awareness, fewer fantasies, and far more meaning.
+In the end, today I collect differently: with more awareness and fewer fantasies.
+And with far more meaning.

 But in its place stands something more solid: the maturity of a collector.
 And perhaps, in the end, that is the real success.